nullp0tr/bluew/README.md

 If you've managed to install bluew, congratulations, you passed the biggest obstacle in using it.
 From now it should be a smooth ride.

+### Documentation
+Complete documentation is currenly under construction, but you can access the draft under https://nullp0tr.github.io/bluew/

 ### Simple use:
 If you just wanna do something quickly